wrex/rexs.tips/content/guitar/tests/compact.md

 description: "Compact listing of all tests"
 type: "docs"
 weight: 1
-resources:
-- src: "**.{png,jpg}"
-  title: "Image #:counter"
 ---

 You may wish to print out this page.
-(Note that tests may be added periodically.)
+(Note that new tests may be added periodically.)

 Whenever you start one of the items, put a dot in the box in the left column for that item, and mark the date in your journal.